shaviersmall/Lazor-Project/readme.md

 Shavier: Identifies logic for class GameBoard and(updating it), wrote, modified and verified main.py

-Gabriele: Verification (bff files), Validation (Verified logic for the code),
+Gabriele: Verification (bff files), Validation (Verified logic for the code)

 Vasuudhaa: Input, output of code, Readme.md (description of lazor project), Validation (Verified bff files)